 Evan afterwards installed his Christmas present from Gabby — a coaching board for rock climbing — only under the attic entrance.
 Both love being outside, biking and biking.
 “One thing that actually captured me was the similarity between living and living in a very small home and the notions that are put into practice when backpacking,” says Evan.
 “It’s about just taking what’s truly necessary for basic daily needs.”

-The electrical needs of Evan and Gabby’s home are extremely small, because they simply have a few lights and tiny appliances — such as the stove, refrigerator and washer/dryer — to electricity.
+The Electrical Contractors in Milwaukee needs of Evan and Gabby’s home are extremely small, because they simply have a few lights and tiny appliances — such as the stove, refrigerator and washer/dryer — to electricity.

 The galley-style kitchen has been carefully created for storage and space efficiency.
 It has four feet of stainless steel counter space on both sides along with a two-burner gas stove, a toaster oven, a bar sink, plus a small refrigerator and a combination washer and drier.